threefoldtech/info_grid/src/getstarted/TF_Dashboard/TF_Dashboard.md

 ![image](./img/dashboard_14.png)

-Read and accept the terms and Conditions
+Read and accept the Terms and Conditions

 ![image](./img/dashboard_15.png)